Agency's use-of-force policy is consistent with the AGO model policy:

 Why agency's use-of force policy departs from the AGO model policy:

-To Washington State Attorney General Bob Ferguson,
+To Washington State Attorney General Nick Brown,

-This letter notifies you the Port of Seattle Police Department has completed a 2023 update to the policy manual per 2023 legislative updates and Lexipol updates.
-The Port of Seattle Police Policy Manual continues to maintain compliance with RCW 10.120.030(2).
+This letter notifies you the Port of Seattle Police Department has completed a 2024 update to the Port of Seattle Police Department Policy Manual subsequent 2023-2024 legislative updates and Lexipol updates.
+With submission of this notification, the Port of Seattle Police Department fulfills it’s responsibility to its legal requirement as codified in RCW 10.120.030(2).

-The Port of Seattle Police Department’s reasons for maintaining polices are, but not limited to:
+Aside from the afore mentioned departures from the Attorney General’s model policy, the Port of Seattle Police Department Policy Manual continues to maintain compliance with RCW 10.120.030(2).
+The Port of Seattle Police Department’s reasons for maintaining polices as such are, but not limited to:

 3. The Port of Seattle Police Department is nationally accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 Our policies meet or exceed the standards of national best practices in law enforcement.

-This letter notifies you the Port of Seattle Police Department has completed a 2023 update to the policy manual per 2023 legislative updates and Lexipol updates.
-The Port of Seattle Police Policy Manual continues to maintain compliance with RCW 10.120.030(2).
+This letter notifies you the Port of Seattle Police Department has completed a 2024 update to the Port of Seattle Police Department Policy Manual subsequent 2023-2024 legislative updates and Lexipol updates.
+With submission of this notification, the Port of Seattle Police Department fulfills it’s responsibility to its legal requirement as codified in RCW 10.120.030(2).

-The Port of Seattle Police Department’s reasons for maintaining polices are, but not limited to:
+Aside from the afore mentioned departures from the Attorney General’s model policy, the Port of Seattle Police Department Policy Manual continues to maintain compliance with RCW 10.120.030(2).
+The Port of Seattle Police Department’s reasons for maintaining polices as such are, but not limited to:

 3. The Port of Seattle Police Department is nationally accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 Our policies meet or exceed the standards of national best practices in law enforcement.